*Paraphrased and Excerpted from Voices in Harmony: Youth Choir Leadership, Education, and Artistry, By Robyn Lana

 - Phrasing: Phrasing can be practiced during any warm-up, but if specifically focused on rounds are an excellent way for singers to listen to each other while also singing something fun and engaging.

-The content of this article is from Voices in Harmony written by Robyn Lana, nationally recognized clinician and Founding Artistic Director of the Cincinnati Children’s Choir.
+The content of this article (written by Joshua Pedde) is from Voices in Harmony, a book by Robyn Lana, nationally recognized clinician and Founding Artistic Director of the Cincinnati Children’s Choir.
 In this book, Robyn shares valuable insights and advice along with practical tips for creating successful youth and children’s ensembles.
 With topics including rehearsal techniques, recruitment and retention, comprehensive musicianship through performance, building community through a safe environment, and many more, this compilation should have a place on every conductor’s bookshelf.